FREQUENTLY ASKED QUESTIONS

 We are happy to pick up large items.
 Please call 919-417-0553 to arrange for your items to be picked up.
 If your call is not answered immediately, please leave a message and we will return your call within 24 hours.
 You may also schedule your pick-ups online.

+We do not take toy donations at this time.
 Please do not bring items which are broken, soiled, or otherwise unsellable.
 If an item is not worth your time or money to fix or repair, it is unlikely we will be able to sell it.
 These items should not be brought to us.
 Items that cannot be sold in the stores are listed in detail on our Donate Goods page.

 Unfortunately, due to space constraints, we are unable to accept donations of building materials.
 However, please direct your building materials donations to the Habitat Reuse Store.

 We are happy to accept all items which are in sellable condition, but below are a few of our items which are always in high demand: furniture, household items, electronics/computers, collectibles, books, clothing, shoes, accessories and jewelry.